dianomic/storage-postgres/README.md

 You can check if the packages is already installed and the name of the package with this command:
 <pre>
 foglamp@foglamp-test:~/Downloads$ <b>sudo dpkg -l | grep 'foglamp'</b>
-ii  foglamp-storage-postgres           00.01-9.6.201608131                        amd64        PostgreSQL Storage Layer Plugin for FogLAMPfoglamp@foglamp-test:~/Downloads$
+ii  foglamp-storage-postgres           00.01-9.6.201608131                        amd64        PostgreSQL Storage Layer Plugin for FogLAMP foglamp@foglamp-test:~/Downloads$
 </pre>

 If you want to uninstall the package, use the usual Debian command: